espressif/esp-at/docs/en/AT_Command_Set/Wi-Fi_AT_Commands.rst

 Note
 ^^^^^

 - The configuration changes will be saved in the NVS partition.
+- For power-sensitive scenarios, it is recommended to disable automatic connection to AP on power-on, or set a smaller ``<repeat_count>`` value in :ref:`AT+CWRECONNCFG <cmd-RECONNCFG>` to avoid additional power consumption from continuous reconnection attempts after power-on.

 Example
 ^^^^^^^^